August 16, 2021 / 5 minute read

 - paint touch-ups.

 It's wise to ensure the proper rims are on the vehicle, which also affects the appearance and helps attract more buyers.
-If you can’t afford the downtime to make these repairs, don’t worry - an FMC can arrange them for you through their auction partners, typically at a reduced cost.
+If you can’t afford the downtime to make these repairs, don’t worry - a fleet management company (FMC) can arrange them for you through their auction partners, typically at a reduced cost.

 So what’s the bottom line?